View Document Text

 check handling, legal processing, outgoing transfers, account custodial fee, IRA termination fee, required

-and Services Agreement available on our website at https://www.usbank.com/usbancorp-advisors/terms.html.
-In
+on our website at https://www.usbank.com/usbancorp-advisors/terms.html.

-addition to our service fees, you may incur additional brokerage costs such as commissions or dealer
+In addition to our service fees, you may incur additional costs related to a Lending Arrangement with our affiliate,

-markup/markdown for portfolio transactions executed away from NFS.
-For additional information on these fees,
+portfolio transactions executed away from NFS.
+For additional information on these fees, please refer to FIWA’s

-please refer to FIWA’s Form ADV Part 2A.
-Furthermore, mutual funds and ETFs charge their own management
+Form ADV Part 2A.
+Furthermore, mutual funds and ETFs charge their own management fees and 12b-1 fees.
+The

-fees and 12b-1 fees.
-The 12b-1 fees are additional fees used for promotion, distribution, and/or marketing
+12b-1 fees are additional fees used for promotion, distribution, and/or marketing expenses of the fund’s shares.

-expenses of the fund’s shares.
-These fees and expenses are in addition to the Wrap Program Fee described in this
+These fees and expenses are in addition to the Wrap Program Fee described in this section.
+In our Wrap Program,

-section.
-In our Wrap Program, if we utilize a share class that charges 12b-1 fees, we will credit those 12b-1 fees
+if we utilize a share class that charges 12b-1 fees, we will credit those 12b-1 fees back to you.
+For clarity, if part

-back to you.
-For clarity, if part or all of the 12b-1 fee is retained by NFS, the mutual fund company, or any other
+or all of the 12b-1 fee is retained by NFS, the mutual fund company, or any other party other than USBA, these

-party other than USBA, these 12b-1 fees are not credited back to your account since we did not receive these fees.
+12b-1 fees are not credited back to your account since we did not receive these fees.

 Fee Refunds upon Termination of Wrap Program Accounts